 NB. for convenience sake, I will talk about ‘mr. S.’ in the remainder of this post, while it might actually concern Ruggero, his wife Carla or one of his close co-workers.

 First I heard from the chairman of Skepsis (the Dutch Skeptics Foundation of which I’m a board member) that he had received such a letter.
 A couple of days later I received the one addressed to me via the hosting company of my website.
 Later I learned that they had received a letter addressed to the company as well.

-All these letter are identical except for the first few lines.
+All these letters are identical except for the first few lines.
 In the letter attorney Joe Parrish writes that he represents Ruggero Santilli and claims that I’ve written inaccurate stories about his client with the intention to injure his reputation.
-And of course he demands that I remove the articles.
+And of course, he demands that I remove the articles.